DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-wsl.md

 [Documentation](https://docs.microsoft.com/en-us/windows/wsl/about)

 # Installation
 Follow the below Microsoft guide to install the distro of your choice.
+The Ubuntu disto is recommended.

 [Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)